CDSoft/sp/doc/sp.rst

 Complete interactive calculator
 -------------------------------

-This chapter presents an extention of the calculator described in the `tutorial`_.
+This chapter presents an extension of the calculator described in the `tutorial`_.
 This calculator has a memory.

 The grammar has been rewritten using the SP language.